 “No wax” literally implies “Don’t wax”.
 Vinyl without wax comprises a transparent polyurethane coating which gives it a shiny appearance.
 Wax cannot stick well to the coating and leaves behind a mess that will need you to strip off.
 Avoid using mop-and-wax products as well.

 In the event the shine of your no-wax floor gets lost, you can use a polish or sealant to restore it.
 Apply about two thin layers after you have thoroughly cleaned your no-wax flooring.
 If you follow the directions properly, you could restore the shine of your floor for at least a year with routine damp mopping.

-Heavy items such as refrigerators and tables can dent your vinyl flooring.
-Using floor protectors on your furniture is an ideal way to reduce indentation.
-Heavier items will require wider floor protectors.
-To prevent the likelihood of developing dents, get floor protectors from your nearest home improvement centers or hardware stores.
+Heavy items such as refrigerators and tables can scratch your laminate or hardwood floor.
+Using floor protectors under your furniture and appliances is an ideal way to reduce this risk.
+Heavier items may actually make indentation on vinyl floor and using wider floor protectors will mitigate the dents.

 10. Keep Your Flooring Maintained Often

 Toss your vinyl plank flooring in white vinegar and a bucket of warm water if it needs a deep clean.
 Also, get a damp mop and mop it away.
 A combination of the white vinegar and the dish soap can help in cleaning a heavily soiled area.
 Doing so is a great way to make your vinyl plank flooring clean and lively.

 It would also be helpful to note that vinyl floors don’t need the use of strong, wired brushed scrubbing pads, and abrasive cleaners.
 You can also use a coat of floor polish to protect it from wear and tear.
 Read the manufacturer’s instruction prior to applying any coat.